Shooting the Soul of a Nation

 When we all returned to London I went back to normal reporting duties.
 Bridget was allowed to have her own cutting room in which to finish the documentary.
 I was not to have any further part in it.

-Lomax told me Winter took months during 1979 to produce a rough cut of the film:
+Lomax told me Winter took several months during 1979 to produce a rough cut of the film:

 What eventually emerged was a film I hardly recognised.
 The title was her idea and so was the hiring of Gielgud to read the script — which was not written by me.
 The whole effect was bizarre.